The Letter to the Hebrews:

 the best Catholic commentary about Scripture

 To find out more about how Church teaching is supported by Scripture passages in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation, check out the Index of Citations in the Catechism of the Catholic Church.
-Links (Revised Standard Version Catholic Edition [RSVCE*]) to the primary Scripture passages in the lesson and relevant paragraphs in the Catechism are provided here.
+Links to the primary Scripture passages in the lesson (Revised Standard Version Catholic Edition [RSVCE*]) and relevant paragraphs in the Catechism are provided here.
 Not every passage in the biblical text for this Catholic study is referenced in a Catechism paragraph, however.

 the Letter to the Hebrews 13:3paragraph 2447